openshift/openshift-origin-design/web-console/4.0-designs/actions/actions.md

 ![Form Actions 2](img/7.png)

-* Actions beneath the tabs such as form actions should follow Patternfly guidelines (styled as a link with an associated icon to the left).
+* Actions beneath the tabs such as form actions should follow PatternFly guidelines (styled as a link with an associated icon to the left).
-* A line separator should be used to separate form actions.
+* A vertical separator should be used to separate form actions.